Ross Rowland: Later career

+From 2007 to 2017, Rowland promoted the concept of a "Yellow Ribbon Express" for the benefit of the Wounded Warrior Project.
 In early 2011, Rowland announced the planned operation of the Greenbrier Presidential Express, a luxury train set to operate from Washington, D.C. to the Greenbrier Resort in White Sulphur Springs, WV.
-However, problems with capacity on the Buckingham Branch Railroad and with steam operation into Washington, D.C. killed the project's feasibility.
+However, problems with capacity on the Buckingham Branch Railroad and with steam operation into Washington, D.C. ceased the project's feasibility.
 By 2014, many of the passenger cars bought for the Greenbrier Express were sold at auction, bringing an end to the project.

+In 2000, Ross attempted to sell C&O 614 at auction, however no buyers surfaced.
+In 2002 it was announced Andrew J. Muller of the Reading Blue Mountain and Northern Railroad had purchased the locomotive from Rowland, however this deal would later fall apart and Rowland retained ownership of the locomotive.
 C&O 614 was moved from storage in Pennsylvania to static display at the Virginia Museum of Transportation in 2011.
-It has since been moved to display in Clifton Forge, Virginia, at the C&O Railway Heritage Center, where it is currently wearing the green paint scheme of the failed Greenbrier Express project.
-Although on static display, Rowland still owns the engine through the American Freedom Train Foundation.
+It was later moved to display in Clifton Forge, Virginia, at the C&O Railway Heritage Center, where it was displayed wearing the green paint scheme of the failed Greenbrier Express project.

+In 2016, Ross Rowland founded a new "American Freedom Train Foundation" to promote a 2026 Freedom Train concept for the United States Semiquincentennial.
+Criticism of the American Freedom Train 2026 and the prior Yellow Ribbon Express has come from railfans who have speculated they were projects whose primary goal was to fundraise money for restoration of Rowland's C&O 614.
+Rowland volunteered to portray Santa Claus in a 2018 Toys for Tots train event.
+Rowland frequently operated as a guest steam locomotive engineer at the New Hope Railroad, and was an avid boater as well until selling his ship the Hustler in 2021.
 In 2021, Rowland received a lifetime achievement award from the HeritageRail Alliance.

+In November 2024, Rowland sold C&O 614 to RJD America, with Rowland noting his desire to see the locomotive in steam again.
+It was moved to the Strasburg Railroad on June 8, 2025, and was towed by Great Western 90 from the interchange at Leaman Place, Pennsylvania to the SRC's workshop where it will be restored to operating condition.

+Death

+On July 19, 2025, Rowland died at his home in Sackets Harbor, New York, at the age of 85, from lung cancer.